Compressed Disc Surgery

 - Sciatica pain or pain radiating along any nerve root

 - Numbness and tingling in the arms or legs

 - And more

-Most of these symptoms can normally be managed conservatively with exercise, proper diet, heat packs, and pain medication.
-However, occasionally the location and severity of the collapsed disc is severe enough to warrant a more aggressive treatment plan such as disc surgery.
-In this case, patients should consider a minimally invasive endoscopic procedure from Laser Spine Institute (LSI) as an alternative to traditional open back compressed or collapsed disc surgery.
+Most of these symptoms can normally be managed conservatively with exercise, proper diet, heat packs and pain medication.
+However, occasionally, the location and severity of the collapsed disc is severe enough to warrant a more aggressive treatment plan such as disc surgery. .
+In this case, patients should consider a minimally invasive procedure from Laser Spine Institute as an alternative to traditional open back compressed or collapsed disc surgery.

-By utilizing the latest in gentle laser technology and state-of-the-art computer-assisted surgical techniques, the medical team at LSI is able to help patients find pain relief without the lengthy recovery and difficult rehabilitation of open back compressed disc surgery.
-If you are considering a procedure to treat a compressed disc or other disc disorder, contact LSI to learn about all of your options and for a free review of your MRI or CT scan.
+By utilizing the latest in laser technology and state-of-the-art computer-assisted surgical techniques, the surgeons at Laser Spine Institute are able to help patients find pain relief without the lengthy recovery and difficult rehabilitation of open back compressed disc surgery.
+If you are considering a procedure to treat a compressed disc or other disc disorder, contact Laser Spine Institute to learn about all of your options and for a free review of your MRI or CT scan.